jarnoh/jpegrescan/readme.md

 This is a simple Lightroom export plugin, which attempts to reduce JPEG files by using different lossless compression parameters on the exported file.

+There are two modes of operation; fast mode which uses static scans file; and a brute-force method using jpegrescan script.  jpegrescan is always smallest, but it can take several seconds per image.

-Currently, only Mac OS X is supported; I don't have a working Windows environment available for development or testing (jpegrescan requires Perl and jpegtran)
+Currently, only Mac OS X is supported with jpegrescan; I don't have a working Windows environment  available for development or testing (jpegrescan requires Perl and jpegtran).

 Simply install the plugin and add the export filter in the Lightroom's export dialog.
 In the export settings, you can also optionally set removal of _ALL_ metadata, including